-Retirement can span decades, yet research shows 60% of Canadians worry about outliving their savings.
+Retirement can span decades, yet research shows a large percentage of Canadians worry about outliving their savings.
 With pension plans declining and market volatility a constant threat, guaranteeing lifetime income is vital yet challenging.
 This is where annuities in Canada can play a pivotal role.
 Read on to learn how an annuity works, weigh the pros and cons, and assess if integrating them into your retirement plan can help maximize certainty while avoiding the angst of unknown longevity.

 What is An Annuity?